-Our business could suffer as a result of risks, costs, charges and integration risks associated with strategic acquisitions and investments.
+Our business could be adversely impacted by the costs and challenges associated with strategic acquisitions and investments.

-We regularly acquire or invest in businesses, software solutions and technologies that are complementary to our business through acquisitions, strategic alliances or equity or debt investments.
-The risks associated with such acquisitions include, among others, the difficulty of assimilating solutions, operations and personnel, inheriting liabilities such as intellectual property infringement claims, the failure to realize anticipated revenue and cost projections, the requirement to test and assimilate the internal control processes of the acquired business in accordance with the requirements of Section 404 of the Sarbanes-Oxley Act of 2002, and the diversion of management's time and attention.
+We regularly acquire or invest in businesses, software solutions, and technologies that are complementary to our business through acquisitions, strategic alliances, or equity or debt investments.
+The risks associated with such acquisitions include the difficulty of integrating solutions, operations, and personnel; inheriting liabilities such as intellectual property infringement claims; failure to realize anticipated revenue and cost projections and expected synergies; the requirement to test and assimilate the internal control processes of the acquired business in accordance with the requirements of Section 404 of the Sarbanes-Oxley Act of 2002; and diversion of management's time and attention.
 In addition, such acquisitions and investments involve other risks such as:

-- the inability to retain customers, key employees, vendors, distributors, business partners, and other entities associated with the acquired business; - the potential that due diligence of the acquired business or solution does not identify significant problems; - exposure to litigation or other claims in connection with, or inheritance of claims or litigation risk as a result of, an acquisition, including but not limited to, claims from terminated employees, customers, or other third parties; - the potential for incompatible business cultures; - significantly higher than anticipated transaction or integration-related costs; - the potential additional exposure to fluctuations in currency exchange rates; and - the potential impact on relationships with existing customers, vendors, and distributors as business partners as a result of acquiring another business.
+- the inability to retain customers, key employees, vendors, distributors, business partners, and other entities associated with the acquired business; - the potential that due diligence of the acquired business or solution does not identify significant problems; - exposure to litigation or other claims in connection with, or inheritance of claims or litigation risk as a result of, an acquisition, including claims from terminated employees, customers, or other third parties; - the potential for incompatible business cultures; - · significantly higher than anticipated transaction or integration-related costs; - · potential additional exposure to economic, tax, currency, political, legal, and regulatory risks associated with specific countries; and - the potential impact on relationships with existing customers, vendors, and distributors as business partners as a result of acquiring another business.

 We may not be successful in overcoming such risks, and such acquisitions and investments may negatively impact our business.
-In addition, such acquisitions and investments have in the past and may in the future contribute to potential fluctuations in our quarterly financial results.
-These fluctuations could arise from transaction-related costs and charges associated with eliminating redundant expenses or write-offs of impaired assets recorded in connection with acquisitions and investments.
-These costs or charges could negatively impact our financial results for a given period, cause quarter to quarter variability in our financial results or negatively impact our financial results for several future periods.
+In addition, if we do not complete an announced acquisition transaction or integrate an acquired business successfully and in a timely manner, we may not realize the benefits of the acquisition to the extent anticipated.
+Acquisitions and investments have in the past and may in the future contribute to fluctuations in our quarterly financial results.
+These fluctuations could arise from transaction-related costs and charges associated with eliminating redundant expenses or write-offs of impaired assets recorded in connection with acquisitions and investments, and could negatively impact our financial results.

-We are dependent on international revenue and operations, exposing us to significant regulatory, global economic, intellectual property, collections, currency exchange rate, taxation, political instability and other risks, which could adversely impact our financial results.
+We are dependent on international revenue and operations, exposing us to significant international regulatory, economic, intellectual property, collections, currency exchange rate, taxation, political, and other risks, which could adversely impact our financial results.

-We are dependent on our international operations for a significant portion of our revenue.
-International net revenue represented 66% of our net revenue for both the six months ended July 31, 2020 and 2019.
-Our international revenue, including that from emerging economies, is subject to general economic and political conditions in foreign markets, including conditions in foreign markets resulting from economic and political conditions in the U.S., as well as country specific conditions related to COVID-19, including varied speed of recovery in different geographies.
-Our revenue is also impacted by the relative geographical and country mix of our revenue over time.
-At times, these factors adversely impact our international revenue, and consequently our business as a whole.
-Our dependency on international revenue makes us much more exposed to global economic and political trends, which can negatively impact our financial results, even if our results in the U.S. are strong for a particular period.
+International net revenue represented 67% and 66% of our net revenue for the six months ended July 31, 2021 and 2020, respectively.
+Our international revenue, some of which comes from emerging economies, is subject to economic and political conditions in foreign markets, including those resulting from economic and political conditions in the United States, as well as country-specific conditions related to COVID-19, such as varied speed of recovery in different geographies.
+Our total revenue is also impacted by the relative geographical and country mix of our revenue over time.
+Our dependency on international revenue makes us much more exposed to global economic and political trends, which can negatively impact our financial results even if our results in the United States are strong for a particular period.

-We anticipate that our international operations will continue to account for a significant portion of our net revenue, and, as we expand our international development, sales and marketing expertise, will provide significant support to our overall efforts in countries outside of the U.S.
+We anticipate that our international operations will continue to account for a significant portion of our net revenue and, as we expand our international development, sales, and marketing expertise, will provide significant support to our overall efforts in countries outside of the United States.
 Risks inherent in our international operations include: